 --Theodore Roosevelt, April 19, 1906

 This chapter examines the topic of power.
 Power is a phenomenon that is invisible to the naked eye, and one that is more deeply surrounded by taboos than was the topic of sex in Victorian days.
 We focus on the movers and shakers, the concentrations of power, from which flow decisions that contribute greatly to global violence.
 The lens of power is not the only one that frames our reality.
-There is also a reality that is captured in the daily lives of people finding joy and meaning often under circumstances of war, displacement, illness, and loss.
+There is also a reality that is captured in the daily lives of people finding joy and meaning, often under circumstances of war, displacement, illness, and loss.
 There are larger cultural and spiritual realties that connect us to the shared symbols of religion, community, supernatural deities, chiefs, people who achieved iconic status, and to special places.
 There is also a marketed reality of goods, sales pressures, or demands for competitive success to fill the void of emptiness in people’s lives, and concerted efforts to place the blame for this void on hapless outsiders or petty criminals.
 Each of these realities is important and visible on a daily basis.
 The reality of large corporate decisions that determine how much we earn, who gets to eat, what dangers to our health will be removed, what candidates and issues will be on the public agenda, who will benefit from the human and natural resources of our communities, whether and where we shall go to war—these are part of the reality of concentrated power that are mostly out of view.
-This chapter brings them into .
+This chapter brings them into the open.

 What is Power?